Out of ideas on what to tweet?

 Basically, if you want some fresh ideas for Twitter content, you're in the right place.

-Believe me: you won't suck at Twitter if you use these 42 tips for things to tweet.
+Believe me: you won't suck at Twitter if you use these 42 tweet ideas for things to post on Twitter.

-42 Things to Tweet When You're COMPLETELY Out of Ideas
+42 Things to Tweet When Your Tweet Ideas Run Out

 If you're very happy with the customer service you just received, tweet about it!

 This can be your way of saying thanks to the brand for doing an awesome job.
 It's also a fantastic way to recommend the brand to your followers.

 So, never be afraid to give the brand a shout out!

 @SpotifyCares is a super support service.
 Swift, customer friendly and competent.
 Five stars!— Torbjörn Odlöw (@odlowt) March 7, 2017